 • To help provide adults with pathways to improve their knowledge and competences.

 The two Learning Partnerships EXARC runs from mid 2010 to mid 2012.
-Our work is about non-formal learning in different aspects in .
-A special we have in our is based on showing ancient crafts and letting people try it out themselves by engaging them in a very direct manner.
+Our work is about non-formal learning in different aspects in archaeological open-air museums.
+A special tool we have in our education is based on experimental archaeology showing ancient crafts and letting people try it out themselves by engaging them in a very direct manner.
 This way, history reaches all senses – the ideal starting point for non-formal learning.
-Our is anchored in using staff to tell the stories of our items, more so than with written signs and machines.
+Our method is anchored in using staff to tell the stories of our items, more so than with written signs and machines.
 This is a very labour intensive approach, but it is highly appreciated and offers good quality.

 We have two challenges; visitor surveys tell us that we have a higher percentage of return visitors (25-30%) and people generally spend more time in our museums (two to three hours) compared with other kinds of museums.
 Both these challenges offer opportunities for archaeological open-air museums which so far are little used.
 Recurrent visitors have specific requirements which we need to explore, allowing us to develop appropriate formats of interpretative activities involving staff and, for example, innovative cross media as well as the seemingly omni present social media or smartt phones and other new tools.
 For the Learning Partnerships we organise about ten meetings to which any EXARC members are welcome.
 Dates and details are on line (see below for websites).
 In 24 months, the 15 partners will travel about 175 times between one another - an intensive way of contact and cooperation!